watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 13: 2017-Jan-14

+**Today's Progress** Published this repo on [Github Pages](http://apperdeen.org/100-days-of-code/) to make it a little more readable.

+Started to think about my next project and sketch that out.
+Going to create a crawler and logger for my music collection.
+I want it to spider a structured file store, which is in the format:
+1. Genre
+ - Artist
+ -- Album
+ --- Track

+ Lots of the MP3s are well tagged but not all Some are wrong.
+Many folders have folder.jpg but most don't.

+ I want to walk the file structure, derive genre, artist, album name from the structure and then compare those with the ID3 tags.
+Look for untagged files, and missing folder,jpg files, and report on that.

+ I might look at fixing tags automatically.

+ So far I have created a file-walker, set up a simplified test file structure, and got it reporting on missing folder.jpgs.

+**Thoughts** This is going to be a bigger project.

 ### Day 12: 2017-Jan-13

 **Today's Progress** Back to the main project.
 Noticed that the rail company had published new performance reports; this one for period 10 of 2016-17.
 I ran the scraper - and it crashed.
 After some investigation I spotted that they had changed the file naming convention to now use underscores instead of dashes.
 Created the logic to deal with that - now [scraper_v1.4.py](https://github.com/watty62/SRPPM/) That change followed last month's change to the PDF to introduce a blank column in the middle of the table of data for individual stations.
 I guess this shows how scraping is always a game of catch-up